barryclark/jekyll-now/_posts/2017-03-17-getting-rest-right.md

 There are a couple of different ways you can go about this.

 1. In URL versioning (http://api.example.com/v1/article/43)
-   - Probably the most popular, but unfortunately semi-breaks the "URLs represent a resource" principal
+   - Probably the most popular, but unfortunately semi-breaks the "URLs represent a resource" principle
 2. Custom header (X-API-Version: v1)
    - Developers have to learn a new header just to use your API.
 3. Accept header (Accept: application/vnd.article-v1+json)